Chart Color Schemes

 Population

-Population growth drivers in Craigie are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Craigie are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Craigie's population is estimated at around 7,194, reflecting an increase of 738 people since the 2021 Census.
-This growth represents a rise of 11.4% from the previous figure of 6,456 residents recorded in the census.
-The change was inferred from AreaSearch's estimated resident population of 7,188 based on their examination of the latest ERP data release by the ABS (June 2024), along with an additional 58 validated new addresses since the Census date.
-This results in a population density ratio of 1,537 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Craigie's growth rate exceeded both the SA3 area (8.9%) and the national average during this period.
-Natural growth contributed approximately 62.0% of overall population gains recently.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, Craigie's population is estimated at around 7,406 as of Nov 2025.
+This reflects an increase of 950 people (14.7%) since the 2021 Census, which reported a population of 6,456 people in the Craigie (WA) statistical area (Lv2).
+The change is inferred from the resident population of 7,193 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 58 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,582 persons per square kilometer in Craigie (WA) (SA2), which is above the average seen across national locations assessed by AreaSearch.
+Craigie's growth rate of 14.7% since the 2021 census exceeded the national average of 9.7%.
+Population growth for the area was primarily driven by natural growth that contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch uses growth rates by age cohort provided by the ABS in their Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends suggest a population increase just below the median of national areas.
-By 2041, Craigie's population is expected to grow by 657 persons, reflecting an overall gain of 7.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, a population increase just below the median of national areas is expected.
+The Craigie (WA) (SA2) is expected to grow by 657 persons to reach 8,063 by 2041, reflecting an overall gain of 4.6% in total over the 17 years.

 Frequently Asked Questions - Population